colbyfayock/media-ecommerce-workshop/lessons/Bonus: 03 - Automatic image optimization with Cloudinary Netlify Plugin.md

-# 📓 Lesson 04: Automatic image optimization with Cloudinary Netlify Plugin
+# 📓 Bonus 03: Automatic image optimization with Cloudinary Netlify Plugin

 Now that we're set up on Netlify, we want to start working towards our goal of optimizing all of our static assets.